-More severe concussion symptoms lead to longer recovery timeApril 25th, 2013 in Pediatrics /
+More severe concussion symptoms lead to longer recovery timeApril 25, 2013 in Medicine & Health / Pediatrics

 Most children who suffer from sports-related concussions recover within a few days.
 However, in a small number of children, symptoms can last for a month or more.
 Although there have been numerous theories as to what might predict a longer recovery time, there is no definitive answer as to why it takes some children longer to recover.
 In a new study scheduled for publication in The Journal of Pediatrics, researchers attempted to identify risk factors that might predispose some children with concussions to longer recovery times.